 1) There are a lot of nooks and crannies in the meeting place between an exposed basement ceiling and the cement basement walls.

-We purchased our paint in 5 gallon buckets and used a total of 12-14 gallons for 1500 square feet of paintable surface.
+We purchased our paint in 5-gallon buckets and used a total of 12-14 gallons for 1500 square feet of the paintable surface.
 (We used Glidden Duo, which is a paint and primer combined).

 Cleaning after painting